WATCH - video of old Leeds United pals' affectionate reunion on international duty

-WATCH - video emerges of Leeds United pals' affectionate and comical reunion on international duty
+WATCH - video emerges of Leeds United pals' affectionate, comical reunion on international duty

 Leeds United goalkeeper Illan Meslier and former team-mate Gjanni Alioski enjoyed a fond reunion as their paths crossed thanks to international duty.